 I am always catching up on framing.
-I wanted to frame two of the lovely drawings of me by students from the ESDIP Summer Illustration Program, as well as more creepy dollar store lenticulars I brought from the US for Halloween decor.
+I wanted to frame two of the lovely drawings of me made by young women artists this summer, as well as more creepy dollar store lenticulars I brought from the US for Halloween decor.

 (I have a gallery of portraits of me drawn by other artists, because I really believe in portraiture for life documentation.
 “I’m not just the President, I’m also a client!”.)

 I wanted the frames to be a little more special and integrate with the mostly silver and gold existing frames, so I silver-leafed them.

 To give the glossy frame a little more tooth on its surface, I scuff-sanded it with a nail file.Then I quickly glazed the frames with some clear polyurethane craft varnish (I was out of my other clear glazing mediums) and stuck bits of silver leaf all over them.

 My VERY unorthodox method is to then tap and rub the leaf on the still-sticky frame, picking up bits of leaf with my tacky fingertips and tearing the pieces already attached.